dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 We will need to have these endpoints created and create credentials for, so that we can integrate to them securely.
 In the ‘real world’ systems like Salesforce or ServiceNow will be running at customers already.

-### 1.2 Create an integration flow for our ‘Car Repair Claim API’
+### 1.2 Create an integration flow for our 'Car Repair Claim API'

 This will create our API and the integrations to all of our endpoints.